-Diuretics are medicines that encourage the kidney to make more urine and are used to treat high blood pressure.
-It’s recommended that you avoid taking a diuretic at bedtime as you’ll need to pass urine during the night and this can cause bed wetting if you have weak bladder control.
+Diuretics are medicines that encourage the kidney to make more urine, and are used to treat high blood pressure.
+It’s recommended that you avoid taking a diuretic at bedtime as you’ll need to pass urine during the night.
+This can cause bed wetting if you have weak bladder control.
 Alcohol and coffee have a similar effect, so it’s advised that you avoid them within 3 hours of bedtime.

 Although sleeping tablets can improve your sleep, it can also mean that you don’t wake up when you have a full bladder, causing you to wet the bed.

 Most children outgrow bed-wetting by about seven years old.
 By this age, bladder control is stronger and fully developed.
 Lifestyle changes, medical treatment and support from family and friends can help children combat bed wetting.